-R & D statistics cover a complex area, characterized by concepts that can be defined and defined in theory, but in practice it may be difficult to make a clear separation, for example. between R & D activities and other innovation activities.
+Non-sampling error primarily relate to unit not response and measurement errors.
+Unit not response is limited for this statistic, as the response rate in the survey is generally high - about 98 percent.
+R & D statistics cover a complex area, characterized by concepts that can be defined in theory, but in practice it may be difficult to make a clear separation, for example. between R & D activities and other innovation activities.
 To address understanding problems for the reporting of the concepts of research, development work and innovation activities, targeted efforts have been made to guide the reporting.
-It should be mentioned that compared to reducing the significance of measurement errors, it is considered an advantage to compare the individual companies' reports for R & D and innovation activities.
-At the same time, Statistics Denmark has implemented a rolling panel in the sample, which reduces some of the fluctuations that may occur in R & D and innovation statistics, as the participating companies report data for several consecutive years.
+It should be mentioned that compared to reducing the significance of measurement errors, it is considered an advantage to compare the individual enterprises' reports for R & D and innovation activities.